Epicodus-Curriculum/intro-full-stack/2_2_github_and_remote_repositories.md

 A new folder called “react” should be created on your computer.
 You just created a copy of the “react” remote repository on your computer.
 This is now your **local** copy that you can do what you please with.

-We picked the React repository to clone because we knew it would be readability available for this example on how to **clone**.
+We picked the React repository to clone because we knew it would be readily available for this example on how to **clone**.
 However, typically you only need to clone **remote** repositories from your own GitHub account.

 While you can **clone** a **remote** repository that doesn’t belong to you (in other words, it's not from your GitHub account), the problem in doing so is that you don’t have permission to **push** changes to **remote** repositories that live on other GitHub accounts.
 In our case, you need to be given permission from the owners of the react **remote** repository to **push** changes.